jonnyzar/OSCP_CheatSheets/Cheat_Sheets/sql_cheatsheet.md

 from PayloadAllThings

 ### MYSQL Comment
--- comment [Note the space after the double dash]
+-- - Note the space after the double dash
 /* MYSQL Comment */
 /*!
 MYSQL Special SQL */
 /*!32302 10*/ Comment for MYSQL version 3.23.02